 However you choose to prepare for the GMAT, be sure to study the underlying concepts on all of the sections of the test and then practice taking as many timed, full-length practice tests as possible.
 Taking practice tests is a key element to any preparation plan because you will gain experience and confidence completing questions under timed conditions, become familiar with the logistics of the official test, and develop the stamina needed to complete a full test to the best of your abilities.

 There is no single GMAT score that will guarantee or preclude admission to Harvard Business School.
 While the GMAT factors heavily in admissions decisions, HBS evaluates your entire application and will consider your standardized test scores, undergraduate curriculum's rigor, undergraduate GPA, application essays, letters of recommendation, interview, and work experience.
 Students admitted to HBS score very high on the GMAT.
-The median GMAT score of students enrolled in the HBS class of 2024 was 730 (96th percentile overall).
+The median GMAT score of students enrolled in the HBS class of 2026 was in the 99th percentile overall.

-Note that you can take the GRE as an alternative to the GMAT for admission to HBS 30% of the class of 2024 used the GRE to apply to HBS, with a median Verbal score of 163 and median Quantitative score of 163.
+Note that you can take the GRE as an alternative to the GMAT for admission to HBS.
+41% of the class of 2026 used the GRE to apply to HBS.

 While you should always strive to perform to the best of your ability on the GMAT, keep in mind that perfect scores are rare.
-Very few people score a perfect 800 on the GMAT.
-For students taking the GMAT between January 2019 and December 2021, scores of 760 and above were at the 99th percentile.
-Scores of 800 represent a tiny fraction of the top percentile of GMAT scores.
+Very few people score a perfect 805 on the GMAT.
+On the GMAT Focus Edition, scores of 715 and above are at the 99th percentile.
+Scores above that represent a tiny fraction of the top percentile of GMAT scores.

-A 640 may be a good GMAT score for some business school applicants.
-For students taking the GMAT between January 2019 and December 2021, a score of 640 was at the 64th percentile.
-A 640 is below the average score for many leading business schools (e.g., the mean GMAT score of the MIT Sloan class of 2021 was 727).
+A 605 may be a good GMAT score for some business school applicants, being around the 70th percentile.
+A 605 is below the average score for many leading business schools (e.g., successful applicants to MIT Sloan typically have a score around 685).

 Keep in mind that GMAT scores should not be considered “good” or “bad” in themselves, but only relative to your goals.
 When setting goals, you should take into account the mean and 75th percentile scores at the schools to which you hope to apply, your practice test scores, and the other strengths of your business school application.
 For example, if your score is above the 75th percentile of students admitted to your top-choice business school, you can feel confident that you have a “good” score.